OcelotBabou/Quartz/content/7-NPC/Gods/New Gods/Raxenos.md

 ## Significant Historical Impact

 - **Major Plot Points in World History**: Raxenos's influence has led to both great advancements and terrible disasters.
-His role in the Age of Darkness, is undoubtably what his is most infamous for.
+His role in the Age of Darkness, is undoubtedly what his is most infamous for.
 - **Artifacts**:
 	- The Eye of Raxenos,
 	- The Tome of Eternity,